-I’ve been diligently working on a book proposal to send to prospective literary agents.
+I’ve been diligently working on a book proposal.
 This, I can tell you, is no small undertaking.
 One of the larger stumbling blocks in this project is book comparison.

 Book comparison?
 If my book was like someone else’s, why would I even write it?